-IDeaS Advisory Services answers some of the commonly-asked questions from hotels across the globe
+IDeaS Consulting Services answers some of the commonly-asked questions from hotels across the globe

 Neil Corr, IDeaS senior advisor in EMEA, discusses the different ways today’s hotels can achieve intelligent revenue strategies in a Big Data-driven world.